abhiramathmika/abhiramathmika/README.md

-- 👋 Hi, I’m @abhiramathmika
+-# Hi, I'm @abhiramathmika 👋

+## About Me
-  👀 I’m interested in software development, web development, AI, and building innovative tech solutions.
+- **Interests**: Software development, web development, AI, and innovative tech solutions.
-  🌱 I’m currently learning advanced web development frameworks and enhancing my skills in machine learning and AI.
+- **Currently Learning**: Advanced web development frameworks, machine learning, and AI.

-  💞️ I’m looking to collaborate on projects related to web development, AI-driven applications, and open-source contributions.
-  😄 Pronouns: He/Him
+## Collaboration
+- **Looking to Collaborate On**:
+  - Web development projects
+  - AI-driven applications
+  - Open-source contributions

+## Fun Fact
-  ⚡ Fun fact: I love exploring new technologies and working on interdisciplinary projects that bring together different aspects of software development!
+- I love exploring new technologies and working on interdisciplinary projects that integrate various aspects of software development!

+## Connect with Me
+- **Pronouns**: He/Him

 <!---
 abhiramathmika/abhiramathmika is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.